beazcode/Chegg-Bot-whatever-you-name-it/README.md

 # Chegg-Bot-whatever-you-name-it
+it's SCRAPING TOOL
-it's an attempt to make a discord bot that let users to type commands with url and get answer back ... it worked and if u need to know how to setup consider reaching me at tahatlal@gmail.com. or reach me on discord: 𝔈𝔫𝔤.𝔗𝔞𝔥𝔞.𝔧𝔬#6900.
+**Please consider looking into the api method - learn about how to look into newtwork and how the website communicate** it's an attempt to make a discord bot that let users to type commands with url and get answer back ... it worked and if u need to know how to setup consider reaching me at tahatlal@gmail.com. or reach me on discord: 𝔈𝔫𝔤.𝔗𝔞𝔥𝔞.𝔧𝔬#6900.

 I will assist you in setting up the ENV for discord and chegg or Bartleby or whatever works on anything